DAMN AM 2020 INFO

 ABOUTThe Damn Am is a global amateur skateboarding contest series.
 Established in 2001 by Skatepark of Tampa (SPoT), the series built on the success of Tampa Am by taking that experience on the road.
 Over 10,000 skaters have participated in Damn Am events including most of today’s top pros.
-The Damn Am series serves as the only qualifier to Tampa Am.
-In its 18-year history it has become the number one amateur skateboarding contest series in the world.
+The Damn Am series serves as the pathway to Tampa Am.
+In its 19-year history it has become the number one amateur skateboarding contest series in the world.

 HISTORYVolcom’s parking lot in Costa Mesa, California was the site of the first-ever Damn Am in 2001.
 Dylan Rieder [RIP] fittingly won that historic event.
 SPoT / Damn Am founder Brian Schaefer built that course from scratch and continued to do so for the next decade.
 Over the years the Damn Am has included stops in Shanghai, Amsterdam, Sao Paulo, Sydney, Portugal, Vancouver, Japan, Barcelona, Los Angeles, and New York City.
-The 2019 Damn Am series will consist of six stops, including a return to both Japan and Barclona, and our first ever event at The Berrics.
+The 2020 Damn Am series will consist of six stops, including a return to both Japan and Barclona, and our first ever Berlin stop.

-WHO CAN ENTERAnyone, including girls, who skates at a level consistent with the high standards of Damn Am will be able to enter.
+WHO CAN ENTERAnyone, including girls, that skates at a level consistent with the standards of Damn Am can enter.
 Registration will be accepted for skaters based on any ONE of the following criteria:

 - Prior participation in Damn Am / Tampa Am events

 - Support and backing of established industry brands

-- Footage showing their ability and skill that we think could be potentially enough to place in the top 10
+- Footage showing ability and skill that we think could be potentially enough to place in the top 12